vplesko/OrbLang/README.md

 ## Install

 The following are required:
- - Cmake version 3.4.3 or greater
+ - CMake version 3.4.3 or greater
  - LLVM version 12
  - Clang version 12
  - Python 3 (for testing, optional)